Affiliate links on Android Authority may earn us a commission. Learn more.

 The Samsung Galaxy A42 5G is an affordable 5G phone that slots into the middle of Samsung’s A series devices.
 That means it strikes a balance between features and price in order to appeal to a wide potential user base.
-Its stablemates aren’t the only competition, however, and the Galaxy A42 is playing in a tough market of ~$400 phones from the likes of Motorola, Google, and others.
+Its Galaxy A stablemates aren’t the only competition, however, and the A42 is playing in a tough market of ~$400 phones from the likes of Motorola, Google, and others.

 Does the A42 have what it takes to stand out?
 Find out in Android Authority‘s Samsung Galaxy A42 review.